A Guide to the Best Snorkeling Spots in the Red Sea

 The newest frontier is the Saudi Arabian coastline.
 Locations like the Al Wajh Bank were closed to the public for decades.
 Current eco-tourism guidelines under the "Red Sea Global" initiative limit visitor numbers strictly.
 This is the place for "virgin" snorkeling, where you can see massive 300-year-old Porites coral colonies that haven't been touched by human fins.

-Impact Analysis: Successful Snorkeling Logistics
+Successful Logistics

 Case Study 1: The Marsa Alam Migration